-The Medley is now accepting entries for its seventh issue!
-The submission window will remain open till 15th March 2022.
+The Medley is now accepting entries for its eighth issue!
+The submission window will remain open till 11th December 2022.

-For this issue, we are on the lookout for works that articulate the theme, LAYERS.
+For this issue, we are on the lookout for works that articulate the theme, MOSAIC.

 Non-themed submissions will also be accepted for the issue.

 The guidelines below provide basic information on submissions that may be accepted.
 Look for per issue announcement to learn more.

 We wish to invite themed as well as non-themed entries for the sections of Fiction, Non-Fiction and Poetry, with any variety of style, structure, content and genre.